-This feature is available with G Suite Enterprise, G Suite Enterprise for Education, and Drive Enterprise editions.
+This feature is available with G Suite Enterprise, G Suite Enterprise for Education, and G Suite Enterprise Essentials editions.
 Compare editions

 The file exposure report provides insights into how file sharing exposes your domain's data.
 The file exposure report displays the following details: